bpaternostro/kiu-challenge/README.md

 - Although it's not a framework (to comply with the instructions), I avoided using libraries like "pandas" for the challenge solution.
 - A logging module was not added because an effort was made to keep the code as simple as possible.
+- Due to the specification that packages are only from "clients," I created a single class for processing packages.
 - To configure the solution, we use the `.env` file, where we define:
     - `INPUT_FILE`:
         - Denomination of the input file.